spriyesh0729/Online_art-store/README.md

-# Online_art-store
+# Online Art Store
-This is an e-commerce front page.
-Design with CSS properties.
-It is the front page design.
+This is an online application which is made to connect the art society.

+This application uses:-
+HTML
+CSS
+Bootstrap